cfndsl/cfndsl/README.md

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/cfndsl/cfndsl?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge) [![Join the chat at https://gitter.im/cfndsl/cfndsl](https://badges.gitter.im/cfndsl/cfndsl.svg)](https://gitter.im/cfndsl/cfndsl?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 [AWS Cloudformation](http://docs.amazonwebservices.com/AWSCloudFormation/latest/UserGuide/GettingStarted.html) templates are an incredibly powerful way to build sets of resources in Amazon's AWS environment.
-Unfortunately, because they are specified in JSON, they are also difficult to write and
+Unfortunately, because they are specified in JSON or YAML, they are also difficult to write and maintain:
-maintain:

-* JSON does not allow comments
+* JSON does not allow comments, although CloudFormation now supports YAML

+* JSON/YAML templates do not allow re-usable logic

-* All structures are JSON, so it is sometimes easy for a person reading a template to get lost.
+* It is easy for a person reading a template to miss the association and dependencies between entries

 * References and internal functions have a particularly unpleasant syntax.

-The cnfdsl gem provides a simple DSL that allows you to write equivalent templates in a more friendly language and generate the correct json templates by running ruby.
+The cnfdsl gem provides a DSL that allows you to write templates using friendly Ruby logic to generate and validate cloudformation templates.

 ## Getting Started